Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Causes range from poor hygiene to sexual intercourse to overuse of antibiotics.
+Causes range from poor hygiene to overuse of antibiotics.
 Eighty-five percent of bladder infections are caused by Escherichia coli (E. coli) bacteria.
-This bacteria is spread from the rectal area when wipping the wrong way with toilet paper.
+This bacteria is spread from the rectal area when wiping the wrong way with toilet paper.
 Always wipe from front to back.
 When this bacteria passes through the urethra (the narrow canal that connects the bladder to the outside), it causes a bladder infection.

 Many times bladder infections develop after taking antibiotics.
 Other causes include venereal disease, endometriosis, stress, contraceptives, kidney malfunction, food allergens, aluminum cookware, constipation, and female deodorant products.

 Bladder infections can also be caused by waiting too long to urinate.
 The bladder is a muscle that stretches when full and shrinks when empty.
 “Holding it” can cause the bladder to stretch past its capacity.
 This leaves old urine in the bladder and results in bacterial growth.

 Bladder infections may also be due to a depressed immune system.
 Antibiotics do not usually help in these cases and may actually attack the bladder lining.

 Many urinary disorders can be treated with herbal remedies.
 Various herbs are chosen according to their ability to reduce inflammation, soothe pain, repair damage, and flush out toxins.